 2011 Selection #27

-"Ain't Nobody" from My Life II: The Journey Continues (Act 1)
+Mary J. Blige: My Life II: The Journey Continues (Act 1) (Geffen)*

 2011 Selection #26

-Modish interpretations of dance music (hip-hop house) on "Yeah 3x," "Oh My Love," and "Say It With Me" announce a broader, Michael Jackson-esque expansion.
-But, Brown will always be an R&B entity first, and "Up To You" acts as proof that he hasn't forgotten that.
+F.A.M.E. is a transitional assembly forecasting what Brown's next record requires to succeed and what will hold him back.
+Amid the rabble of several unnecessary guest spots and unfriendly hip-hop bluffs, there are songs to sing.
+Modish interpretations of dance music on "Yeah 3x," "Oh My Love," and "Say It With Me" announce a Michael Jackson-esque expansion.
 With a little more reliance on quality versus quantity, Brown's stake to be a legend in his own right is closer to reality than he may suspect.

 2011 Selection #25